philsf-biostat/SAR-2021-002-JF/report/analise_dados_JF_2021-v01.md

-Times to prosthesis failure ranged from 7 weeks to 2.9 years (Figure 1).
+Times to prosthesis loosening ranged from 7 weeks to 2.9 years (Figure 1).
+Loosening events were observed in 20 (23%) of the included participants, accounting for approximately one quarter of the study population (Table 1).

-The total failure rate (CI) at the end of follow up was 33% (15% -- 46%) so the median time of failure could not be estimated.
+The cumulative failure rate (CI) at the end of follow up was 33% (15% -- 46%) so the median time of failure could not be estimated.

-After one year under observation the rate of failure (CI) was 12% (4% -- 18%), while after two years the estimated failure rate is 23% (13% -- 32%).
+After one year under observation the rate of failure (CI) was 12% (4% -- 18%), while after two years the rate is 23% (13% -- 32%).
-Table 2 summarizes the estimates for 3 years of follow up times.
+Table 2 summarizes the estimates for 3 years of follow up.
-There were no significant differences among groups when comparing genders, smoking status or the knee side operated on (Table 2).
+There were no significant differences among groups when comparing genders, smoking status or the knee side operated on.

 |**Characteristic** |3-year prosthesis loosening |**p-value** |